nandinijajulav/InterviewPreparation/TestStrategy.md

-How do you ensure that the requirements provided by Product Managers are clear and testable?
+1. How do you ensure that the requirements provided by Product Managers are clear and testable?

-When ensuring that requirements provided by Product Managers (PMs) are clear and testable, my approach involves several key steps:
+A. When ensuring that requirements provided by Product Managers (PMs) are clear and testable, my approach involves several key steps:

 Active Engagement Early in the Process: